Skip to content

 Summary

 TODA Pay is a 2022-vintage Canadian high-risk payment aggregator with a functional product on paper, a measurable Romania and CEE focus and a transparency floor among the lowest in our database.
-The features list reads competently — smart routing across a panel of acquirers, cards plus APMs plus Open Banking, USDT/USDC settlement option, real Romania-specific local-method depth — and the absence of a setup fee per the PSPBox listing is a genuine positive.
+The features list reads competently, with smart routing across a panel of acquirers, cards plus APMs plus Open Banking, a USDT/USDC settlement option and real Romania-specific local-method depth, and the absence of a setup fee per the PSPBox listing is a clear plus.
 The structural problems are that the only directly held license is a Canadian FINTRAC MSB registration (registered, not regulated), the Polish EMI license claim is unverified by independent sources, there is no public disclosure of ownership or named executives, two other high-risk processors share the same registered address, and there is zero verifiable review evidence on Trustpilot, G2, Capterra or Glassdoor.

 Strongest Point